BMB-STAT/BMB-STAT5/chapter1.md

 xp: 100
 ```

-In the emodule you have learned that we can use an analysis of variance (ANOVA) to compare several groups to see if at least one of them come from a different population.

-To run an ANOVA analysis similarly to t-test the following assumptions need to be satisfied:

-- Data needs to be normally distributed
-- Data should be from independent observations, which means that there is no relationship between the observations in each group or between the groups themselves.
-- Equal variances between groups (Homogeneity of variances, Homoscedasticity)

-Let’s look at an example.

-`@instructions`
 Great!
 You now know how to run a one-way ANOVA analysis in R.

 From the p-value obtained we reject the null hypothesis meaning that there are differences between the groups’ means.
 The ANOVA analysis confirmed this but as it stands now, we do not know where those differences come from - e.g.: group A different from B or is it B and C that are different?
 To determine where those differences exist, we need to run additional analyses: post-hoc tests.

+`@instructions`
-A commonly used post-hoc tests is the Tukey Honest Significance tests.
+A commonly used post-hoc tests is the `Tukey` Honest Significance tests.
 The R function is _TukeyHSD(fit)_, where fit is _aov(data~group)_.

 **Use a Tukey test on our walk data to find out where the differences are.**